EarthAsylum/eacsoftwareregistry-subscription-webhooks/readme.txt

 WooCommerce Webhooks are created by going to: *WooCommerce → Settings → Advanced → Webhooks* in the administration of your store site.

+With version 2+, *SUMO Subscriptions* is also supported in nearly the same way as WooCommerce Subscriptions by creating a pseudo *shop_subscription* order from the SUMO Subscription post record and the original or renewal WooCommerce *shop_order*.

 = Subscriptions =

-To create a webhook for subscription updates, choose *"{eac}SoftwareRegistry Subscription updated"* for the topic on the *Webhook data* screen.
+To create a webhook for subscription updates, choose *"{eac}SoftwareRegistry Subscription updated"*, when using Woo Subscriptions, or *"{eac}SoftwareRegistry Sumo Subscription"*, when using SUMO Subscriptions, for the topic on the *Webhook data* screen.

 Whenever a subscription is updated, the subscription data will be sent to the *Delivery URL* specified in the Webhook.